ryankscott/pm_copilot/README.md

-# ChatPRD - AI-Powered Product Requirements Document Manager
+# PMCoPilot - AI-Powered Product Requirements Document Manager

 A modern React application for creating, editing, and improving Product Requirements Documents (PRDs) with AI assistance.
 Built with React, TypeScript, Vite, Tailwind CSS, and the Vercel AI SDK.